Lower taxes, higher tariffs: What Trump’s tax plans mean for you

 Although Trump has not provided a detailed plan for structuring that proposal, a study conducted by Penn Wharton estimates that reducing the tax rate to 15% for all corporations would reduce tax revenue by $595 billion through fiscal year 2034.

 Trump also has proposed a 10% tariff on all foreign goods, and a significantly higher tariff of 60% on imports from China.
-He said higher tariffs will protect American businesses and encourage consumers to buy products made in the U.S.
+He says that higher tariffs will protect American businesses and encourage consumers to buy products made in the U.S.

-Some tax experts, however, say higher tariffs would cause a financial burden on low- to moderate-income taxpayers due to the potential for higher consumer costs.
+However, some tax experts say that higher tariffs would cause a financial burden on low- to moderate-income taxpayers due to the potential for higher consumer costs.